schoenemeyer/gpuserver-architecture/README.md

 <img src="https://github.com/schoenemeyer/gpuserver-architecture/blob/master/figures/dgx-1-p100.JPG" width="652">

 With 6 ports it is possible to build an 8-GPU hybrid cube-mesh network.
 The corners of the mesh-connected faces of the cube are connected to the PCIe tree network, which also connects to the CPUs and NICs.
+The topology can be thought of as a cube with GPUs at its corners and with all twelve edges connected through NVLink, and with two of the six faces having their diagonals connected as well.
+It can also be thought of as two interwoven rings of single NVLink connections.

 <img src="https://github.com/schoenemeyer/gpuserver-architecture/blob/master/figures/dgx-1-v100.JPG" width="562">

-The hybrid cube-mesh topology (Figure 4) can be thought of as a cube with GPUs at its corners and with all twelve edges connected through NVLink, and with two of the six faces having their diagonals connected as well.
-It can also be thought of as two interwoven rings of single NVLink connections.

 The cube-mesh topology provides the highest bandwidth of any 8-GPU NVLink topology for multiple collective communications primitives, including broadcast, gather, and all-gather, which are important to